 Program Goals

-Students who complete specified coursework, community service and a Capstone project may earn the International Skills Diploma Seal upon graduation, receiving a seal for their diploma and an honors cord for the graduation ceremony.
+Students who complete specified coursework, extra-curricular activities, community service and a Capstone project may earn the International Skills Diploma Seal upon graduation, receiving a seal for their diploma and an honors cord for their graduation ceremony.

 In order to support students in their path to proficiency, World Languages teachers deliver instruction using the target language for the majority of class time.
 The expectation for target language use is 90% of everything students hear, read, write, view and say in the classroom.